-Kiwi shoppers spent $1.6 billion online on physical goods in quarter four of 2023 (Q4 2023), up 5% on Q4 2022
+Kiwi shoppers spent $1.6 billion online on physical goods in quarter four of 2023 (Q4 2023), up 5% on Q4 2022.

 Online spending represented 10.0% of total spending on physical goods in Q4 2023, up slightly from 9.7% in Q4 2022.

-Total spending on physical goods for Q4 2023, both online and offline, was $16 billion, up just 2% on Q4 2022.
+Total spending on physical goods for Q4 2023, both online and offline, was $16.0 billion, up just 2% on Q4 2022.

-Q4 2023 vs Q4 2022
+Q4 2023 vs Q4 2021

 The drivers of Q4 2023 spending

-The single most important driver of this quarter’s spending levels was the sharp increase in transactions.
+The single most important driver of the quarter’s spending levels was the sharp increase in transactions.
 There were just over 16 million transactions in Q4 2023, an impressive 2.4 million more (17%) than in Q4 2022.

-Although shoppers were buying more often, the average value of the quarter’s transactions was $12 less (11% lower) than a year ago.
+Although shoppers were clearly buying more often, the average value of the quarter’s transactions was $12 less (11% lower) than a year ago.

 This was the third consecutive quarter where we saw online transactions grow and the online average basket size fall, compared to the same quarter in 2022.